WAB - Stage 17: Pernitz - Waxeneckhaus

 Brief description

-The 17th stage of the Viennese Alps (WAB) route guides you through mixed woods and over the saddle to Purbach.
-It reminds you of a landscape painting from the Biedermeier period.
-The Myra Falls are a particular highlight of this stage.
+The 17th stage of the Wiener Alpenbogen trail (WAB) leads through mixed forest over the saddle to Purbach.
+It resembles a landscape painting from the Biedermeier period.
+A special highlight of this stage is the Myra Falls.

 Description

-“Mira” means beautiful!
-The Myra Falls are a magnificent natural display of bizarre rock formations, cascading water, and crystal-clear reservoirs at the foot of the Hausstein cliff.
-The Hausstein vantage point is located here, a great spot to relax and enjoy the views.
-The Kreuth vantage point at Gasthof Jagasitz is excellent for enjoying the view and to just relax.
-Every rock, every path, every bridge appears to be placed there with particular care and attention to harmony within nature.
-Small bridges lead over babbling streams, past spraying waterfalls, and through cool forests - a truly fairytale landscape with many mystical and fabled locations waiting to be discovered.
+"Mira" means beautiful!
+The Myra Falls are an impressive natural spectacle of bizarre rocks, water cascades, and crystal-clear reservoirs at the foot of the Hausstein.
+Here is the Hausstein lookout, inviting you to linger and enjoy.
+At the Jagasitz inn, there is the Kreuth lookout, where you can enjoy the view and relax.
+Every stone, path, and bridge is designed with special care and knowledge of harmony in nature.
+Small bridges lead over babbling streams, past bubbling waterfalls, and through cooling forests – a true fairy-tale landscape with many mystical and legendary places to discover.

 Starting point of the tour